Author: Mike Troke

 As if to emphasise his point here, verse 5 continues;

-“But they will never follow a stranger; in fact they will run away from him because they do not recognize a stranger’s voice.”
+“But they will never follow a stranger; in fact they will run away from him because they do not recognise a stranger’s voice.”
 New International Version

 Revelation 7:4 and 14:1,3